rushik-ch/Car-Price-Performance-Insights-Dashboard/README.md

 **Price Analysis**: Maximum, minimum, and average prices of cars were compared across different brands.

-Car Distribution: The number of cars manufactured over different years was plotted to observe trends.
+**Car Distribution**: The number of cars manufactured over different years was plotted to observe trends.

-Brand-Based Count: The count of cars from various brands and models was visualized.
+**Brand-Based Count**: The count of cars from various brands and models was visualized.

-Mileage Analysis: The average mileage of cars was analyzed based on brands.
+**Mileage Analysis**: The average mileage of cars was analyzed based on brands.

-Transmission Type Analysis: The impact of transmission type (Automatic, Manual, Semi-Automatic) on the average cost of cars was studied.
+**Transmission Type Analysis**: The impact of transmission type (Automatic, Manual, Semi-Automatic) on the average cost of cars was studied.

-Key Findings
+## Key Findings

-Car Pricing Trends: Hyundai had the highest maximum price among brands, while other brands had varying price distributions.
+**Car Pricing Trends**: Hyundai had the highest maximum price among brands, while other brands had varying price distributions.

-Brand Popularity: Volkswagen, Toyota, and Ford had the highest number of car models in the dataset.
+**Brand Popularity**: Volkswagen, Toyota, and Ford had the highest number of car models in the dataset.

-Mileage Insights: Honda had the highest average mileage among all brands, while Mercedes had the lowest.
+**Mileage Insights**: Honda had the highest average mileage among all brands, while Mercedes had the lowest.

-Transmission Impact: Automatic transmission cars were generally more expensive than manual and semi-automatic cars.
+**Transmission Impact**: Automatic transmission cars were generally more expensive than manual and semi-automatic cars.

-Market Trends: The number of cars manufactured each year showed a fluctuating trend with a slight increase in recent years.
+**Market Trends**: The number of cars manufactured each year showed a fluctuating trend with a slight increase in recent years.